Sumesh8/Todo-List-Application/README.md

 ## Login page
 - Users can Authenticated by providing an email and password.
 - Displaying Error Messages.
-- Create a JWT token for identifying users for data transfer between frontend and backend.
+- Create a JWT token for identifying users for data transfer between the frontend and backend.

 ## Home page
 - Users can view incomplete Todo items in the Tasks Tab.